sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

  - ISO 31010 - Risk management, and risk assesment techniques.
  - ISO Guide 73 - Vocabulary

-**Risk Assestment**: Is the analisys to identify and determine the possible situations or conditions that may end in an accident, thus there is a thread(hazard).
+**RISK ASSESMENT**: Is the analisys to identify and determine the possible situations or conditions that may end in an accident, thus there is a thread(hazard).
 If the risk assesment is quantitative, it needs two factors: the Risk(R) = magnitude of the potencial lost (L) and the probability (p) that lost happens.

 Ri = Li * p(Li);

-**HAZARD**: Set of combinations of conditions or requisites or events that lead to an accident
+**HAZARD**: Set of combinations of conditions or requisites or enviroments or events that lead to an accident

 **ERROR/MISTAKE**: A human being can make an error(mistake), with results in a defect in the system(fault, bug) in the program or code, or in a document.
 The defect in the system, might never be noticed, or can result in the case that the system might fail its expected function (or do something it shouldnt) causing a failure.
 Defects in software, systems or documents can result in failures, but no all defects do.